Tyree Wilson: Professional career

+Las Vegas Raiders

 In the 2023 NFL draft, Wilson was selected seventh overall by the Las Vegas Raiders.
-He was placed on the non-football injury list on July 21, 2023 but was nonetheless healthy for the season opener, where he recorded a tackle assist in a 17–16 win against the 2023 Denver Broncos.
-He recorded his first career sack in a week 7, 12–30 loss to the Chicago Bears and would record a further half sack two weeks later in a 30–6 win over the New York Giants.
-His second full sack came in a week 14, 0–3 loss to the Minnesota Vikings.
+He was placed on the non-football injury list on July 21, 2023 but was nonetheless healthy for the season opener, where he recorded a tackle assist in a 17–16 win against the Denver Broncos.
+He recorded his first career sack in a Week 7, 12–30 loss to the Chicago Bears and would record a further half sack two weeks later in a 30–6 win over the New York Giants.
+His second full sack came in a Week 14, 0–3 loss to the Minnesota Vikings.
 He finished his rookie season with 3.5 sacks, 29 total tackles (16 solo), one forced fumble, and one fumble recovery in 17 games.

+In 2024, Wilson appeared in 16 games with four starts and recorded 27 tackles, a career-high 4.5 sacks, six tackles for loss and one forced fumble.
+In 2025, he recorded 4.0 sacks with eight tackles for loss and six quarterback hits.
+Wilson also had a pair of forced fumbles, one pass defended, and one fumble recovery.

+New Orleans Saints

+On April 25, 2026, the New Orleans Saints traded for Wilson during the fifth round of the 2026 NFL draft, sending the 150th pick to the Raiders (used to pick safety Dalton Johnson).
+The Saints also received the 219th pick from the Raiders (used to select cornerback TJ Hall).
+Two days later, the Saints declined the fifth-year option of Wilson's contract, making him a free agent following the 2026 season.